by Scott Mehl © Unofficial Royalty 2014

 On July 31, 1993, King Baudouin died suddenly at his vacation home in Portugal.
 Albert became King Albert II of the Belgians and was formally sworn in on August 9th.
 Breaking with tradition, he chose to remain at the Château de Belvédère, and not move to the Palace of Laeken which had traditionally been the home of the sovereign.

 In 1999, stories began to emerge that the King had fathered an illegitimate daughter.
 According to the allegations, Albert had an affair with Baroness Sybille de Selys Longchamps Boël, and a daughter was born in 1968.
-This daughter, Delphine Boël, made attempts to prove legally that she was Albert’s daughter.
+This daughter, Delphine Boël, attempted to prove legally that she was Albert’s daughter.
 However, King Albert never made any public acknowledgment of these allegations.
-In November 2018, a court ruling ordered Albert to submit to a DNA test to determine whether he is Boël’s biological father.
-In May 2019, a Brussels Court of Appeals sentenced the former king to pay a fine of 5,000 Euros per day for every day he refuses to take a DNA test.
+In November 2018, a court ruling ordered Albert to submit to a DNA test to determine whether he was Boël’s biological father.
+In May 2019, a Brussels Court of Appeals sentenced the former king to pay a fine of 5,000 Euros per day for every day he refused to take a DNA test.
 Later in May 2019, Albert agreed to submit his DNA for a paternity test.
-In January 2020, it was made public that the King is, in fact, Delphine Boël’s biological father.
-In October 2020, the Belgian Court of Appeal ruled that Delphine is entitled to the title of Princess of Belgium as well as the style of Royal Highness.
+In January 2020, it was made public that Albert was Delphine Boël’s biological father.
+In October 2020, the Belgian Court of Appeal ruled that Delphine is entitled to the title of Princess of Belgium and the style of Royal Highness.
 This also applies to her children.
-She is also entitled to inherit one-quarter of the former King’s estate – a share equal to those of his legitimate children.
+Delphine is also entitled to inherit one-quarter of the former King’s estate, a share equal to his legitimate children.

 King Albert’s illegitimate daughter with Baroness Sybille de Selys Longchamps Boël: